Installing Agones on Google Kubernetes Engine using Terraform

 - name - the name of the GKE cluster (default is “agones-terraform-example”)

-- agones_version - the version of agones to install (default is the latest version from the Helm repository)
+- agones_version - the version of agones to install (an empty string, which is the default, is the latest version from the Helm repository)

-- machine_type - machine type for hosting game servers (default is “n1-standard-4”)
+- machine_type - machine type for hosting game servers (default is “e2-standard-4”)

 - node_count - count of game server nodes for the default node pool (default is “4”)